RyanChinSang/ECNG3020-ORSS4SCVI/README.md

 ### Coming Soon:
 * Optical Character Recognition.
-* To an Android smart-phone near you!
-(Work In Progress)

 ## Introduction
 This is the official Git-repository for all code related to the [ECNG3020 Project](http://ecng.sta.uwi.edu/ecng/ecng3020/) titled above for completion to the [BSc.
 Electrical and Computer Engineering](https://sta.uwi.edu/eng/electrical/) at the [University of the West Indies, St. Augustine](http://sta.uwi.edu/).